 Things To Watch Out

-For As a beautiful as the Dominican Republic is you still need to maintain a certain level of self-preservation while traveling to and around the country.
-For example the hurricane season here goes from June to November each year, and although there are plenty of weather warnings you need to factor in that adverse weather is a fact of life in this part of the world.
+For example, the hurricane season here goes from June to November each year, and although there are plenty of weather warnings you need to factor in that adverse weather is a fact of life in this part of the world.

 There are severe penalties for consuming or importing drugs of any kind here, so please avoid people or places where these types of illegal activities are indulged in.